adedomin/CSC450-project-proposal/final/final.md

 One way of transacting states between services is through Representational state transfer, or REST.
 With REST, services are able to share well structured data through document structures like JSON, XML and many others. [@semanticrest]

-POSIX-shells are nearly completely useless for interacting with SOAs.
+POSIX-shells, on their own, are completely useless for interacting with service oriented architectures.
-Generally when dealing with web APIs it is recommended to build a general purpose language script instead;
+Generally when dealing with web APIs it is recommended to build a script--using a general purpose language[^exlangs], instead.
-If an ansible module exists, that may be another alley of interest.
+If an ansible module exists, one might want to consider that as well.

+[^exlangs]: Examples: Python, JavaScript, Perl, Ruby.

 1.3.
 Designing and Defining a Domain Languages
 ----------------------------------------------